-- 6.1 Mr. Speaker, in the view of the committee, it must report its comments concerning other circumstances which became apparent only during the course of hearings in this matter. - (a) The Conduct of Mr. Selleck and the CBC - 6.2 It is clear, from the evidence heard by this committee, that Mr. Selleck was seeking a story regarding the potential infraction by Minister Groenewegen of conflict of interest obligations.
+6.1 In the view of the Committee, it must report its comments concerning other circumstances which became apparent only during the course of hearings in this matter.

+(a) The Conduct of Mr. Selleck and the CBC

+6.2 It is clear from the evidence heard by this Committee, that Mr. Selleck was seeking a story regarding the potential infraction by Minister Groenewegen of conflict of interest obligations.
 In seeking an interview with the Minister, Mr. Selleck refused to disclose the nature of the issues and preferred instead to embark on a mission of surprise.
-The committee notes that the Journalistic Standards and Practice of the CBC states:
+The Committee notes that the Journalistic Standards and Practice of the CBC states: